 Summit County commissioners proclaim June as Mountain Rescue Awareness Month

-The Summit Board of County Commissioners proclaimed the month of June as Mountain Rescue Awareness Month to recognize the efforts of the Summit County Rescue Group.
+The Summit Board of County Commissioners proclaimed June as Mountain Rescue Awareness Month to recognize the efforts of the Summit County Rescue Group.

 The Colorado Search and Rescue Association, which includes 46 teams throughout the state, responded to 4,052 calls last year.
 The Summit County Rescue Group receives between 100 and 200 requests for help annually.